Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Overview

-As a student in Achieve you make key choices to prepare yourself for life after high school by focusing on being well, taking part in your community and linking your interests to future learning and career options.
-You learn skills that will help you:
+As a 17 to 21 year old student in Achieve, you make choices to prepare yourself for life after high school by focusing on being well, taking part in your community and linking your interests to future learning and career options.
+Through in-person, hands on activities you learn skills that will help you:

 • Build connections with others